learn-co-students/ajax-discussion-question-dumbo-web-career-021819/README.md

 ### Question 1

-Given the following code list the order of console.logs:
+Given the following code, list the order of console.logs:

 ```javascript
 console.log("Hello")